|

 has long been important.

-We receive some bottles nearly every vintage.
+We received some bottles nearly every vintage.
 Sadly, though, in prime

 vintages those who buy wine only when The Critics proclaim success, get involved and